 Clay soils hold onto too much water, keeping the roots consistently moist and not allowing oxygen to reach the roots.
 If they begin to turn soft and rot, the leaves of your Marigold may turn yellow as a result.

 To prevent this problem, amend the soil with compost and plenty of sand before planting.
 If your Marigolds face root rot, they’re of more use on the compost heap.
-Plant out a few new plants for the season once the soil has been improved and take note for next year’s planting season.
+Plant a few new plants for the season once the soil has been improved, and take note of next year’s planting season.

 For more, see our in-depth guide to watering marigolds.